Identifying breakthroughs and filling gaps in the treatment landscape

 Solving Kids' Cancer advocates for systemic improvements in the research enterprise and initiates novel clinical trials for children battling the deadliest childhood cancers.
 Experts agree that cures will come through multimodal combinations and approaches.
 SKC supports innovative therapies with strong rationale for improved outcomes for children who need it the most.

-- SKC has funded 38 pediatric cancer research projects, 14 studies are currently enrolling or due to open in 2020.
+- SKC has funded 40 pediatric cancer research projects, 14 studies are currently enrolling or due to open.

 28 of these projects represent clinical trials accruing hundreds of children at cancer centers in 5 countries.

-SKC has initiated 3 transatlantic clinical trials, with two more in the planning, expanding access to children in UK and Europe.
+SKC has initiated 4 transatlantic clinical trials, with two more in the planning, expanding access to children worldwide.

-SKC has collaboratively funded 12 projects with 19 charity partners
+SKC has collaboratively funded 26 projects with 21 charity partners.

-SKC has issued 5 requests for proposals with plans to issue 2 more in 2020 to address unmet needs in metastatic sarcomas and induction therapies for neuroblastoma.
+SKC has issued 7 requests for proposals with plans to issue 2 more to address unmet needs in solid tumors.